shailshouryya/yt-videos-list/python/README.md

 # By default, the program logs to both the log file for the channel being scraped AND the console.

+# to name the file using the channel ID instead of the channel name, set file_name='id'
+# this is useful when scraping multiple channels with the same name:
+lc.create_list_for(url='https://www.youtube.com/channel/UCb2EYjrzI6WpNAmPZeihhag', file_name='id')
+lc.create_list_for(url='https://www.youtube.com/channel/UCDzYhlGOvGqsYw8IaTKDT8g', file_name='id')

+# for more details about this method:
+help(lc.create_list_for)

 # see the new files that were just created:
 import os
 os.system('ls -lt | head')                      # MacOS/Linux